Friday, March 25, 2016

 Moto-helmet washed up on beach

-There is always an abundant supply of shoes on the beach, never a matching pair just lonely, mismatched, barnacle-encrusted shoes.
+There is always an abundant supply of shoes on the beach, never a matching pair, just lonely, mismatched, barnacle-encrusted shoes.
 A number of the lost soles have found their way to a shoe-tree built by a guest at Punta Piedra.
-The shoes decorating the tree come and go, depending the whim of passing dogs who take a fancy to this one or that one as a good chew toy.
+The shoes decorating the tree come and go, depending on the whim of passing dogs who take a fancy to this one or that one as a good chew toy.

-Along with flip-flops and stilettos the occasional moto helmet floats up on the sand, or a set of keys.
+Along with flip-flops and stilettos, the occasional moto helmet floats up on the sand, or a set of keys.
 Questions like: Why?
 How?
 Who?
 Flicker through my mind when I see them.

 Lawrie repairing fiberglass moon

-The most useful bit of flotsam and jetsam that hit the beach several years ago was not found by us, but another islander.
+The most useful bit of flotsam and jetsam that hit the beach several years ago was not found by us, but by another islander.

-It was an eight-foot tall fiberglass crescent moon, a very old remnant from an out-of-business bar in centro.
+It was an eight-foot-tall fiberglass crescent moon, a very old remnant from an out-of-business bar in Centro.

-Lawrie’s sister’s house is called Casa Luna Turquesa so as a surprise fun gift for Linda and Richard we purchased the moon.
+Lawrie’s sister’s house is called Casa Luna Turquesa, so as a surprise, fun gift for Linda and Richard, we purchased the moon.

-Garry - airbrushing on paint
+Garry - airbrushing paint

-Lawrie repaired the battered fiberglass shape and an artist friend, Garry Sawatzky, airbrushed on a new paintjob.
+Lawrie repaired the battered fiberglass shape, and an artist friend, Garry Sawatzky, airbrushed on a new paint job.
 The moon has become a focal point of the large swimming pool at Casa Luna Turquesa.

-But the biggest bit of beach junk, was and still is, the navigational light buoy that drifted in over a year ago from the channel at the southern end of the island.
+But the biggest bit of beach junk was and still is, the navigational light buoy that drifted in over a year ago from the channel at the southern end of the island.
 It’s huge.
-Unwanted and unclaimed by the various government agencies it is slowly beginning to flake away, bit by rusty bit.
+Unwanted and unclaimed by the various government agencies, it is slowly beginning to flake away, bit by rusty bit.

-Slowly, slowly rusting away.
+The navigational buoy is slowly rusting away.

 There are some pretty cool treasures to be found out there.